By Paul Massey, Founder and Director

 We wanted to look at ways that we could share some of the benefits of the business with employees while continuing to grow.
 Achieving the kind of growth where we remain a safe choice for our clients’ projects, but we can build and maintain our culture.
 And we had already started looking at the idea of share schemes, but it didn’t quite seem to fit, so we created a spec list of what we needed.

-A chance conversation between Robert Salvoni, our non-executive board director, a friend who works at a London accountancy firm and another acquaintance, gave us the idea of forming an Employee Ownership Trust (EOT).
+A chance conversation between Robert Salvoni, our non-executive board director, a friend (Simon Blake) who works at London accountancy firm Price Bailey, and another acquaintance, gave us the idea of forming an Employee Ownership Trust (EOT).

 Building the EOT at Bluefruit